bankh/bankh.github.io/_portfolio/portfolio-2026-asme-cie-hackathon-ramcam.md

 ---
-title: "ASME IDETC/CIE 2026 Student Hackathon, Siemens Problem - From CAD to Automated CNC Programming: Five Methods on MachinePlan-10K"
+title: "ASME IDETC/CIE 2026 Hackathon 1st Place - From CAD to Automated CNC Programming: Five Methods on MachinePlan-10K"
 excerpt: "Team RamCAM's entry to the Siemens Foundational Technologies problem: five methods that go from a design B-Rep to a machining program - three developed for this work (MixMash, a diffusion-based method, and CAMCorrector) and two re-implemented from the literature (DeepMS, MP-GFormer) - plus a generator for a new dataset of end-to-end 2.5-axis and 5-axis (2.5+2) CAM programs and two software stacks for inspecting the data and the pipeline"
 advisor: ""
 video: "https://youtu.be/afMHvAYO5ms"